Tree preservation orders

 A tree preservation order (TPO) is an order made by the council for trees and woodlands to stop the cutting down, uprooting, topping, lopping, wilful damage or wilful destruction of protected trees or woodlands.

-Trees can be protected by a TPO or by being in a conservation area.
+Trees can be protected either by a TPO or by being in a conservation area.

 If you want to carry out work on protected trees (including pruning, thinning or felling), you must apply to the council for permission.
 To do this you need to complete a TPO form.